 I'm Casey, the person behind Tilia Gardening and the one you’ll see most often.
 I occasionally use a small team of helpers, but usually it will be me that shows up at your door.

-After a 15 year career in the fitness industry, I decided to become an active travel tour guide, and lead trips in some of the most beautiful parts of Canada.
-The reoccurring message while working in our provincial and national parks was the importance of healthy ecosystems for maintaining these natural and wild spaces; these are currently being threatened by climate change, invasive species, and wildlife habitat loss.
-But I learned that there is a lot we can do as individuals to help nature thrive.
+I started Tilia Gardening after a few twists and turns in my career path.
+Following 15 years in the fitness industry, I become an active-travel tour guide leading trips across Canada.
+The reoccurring message while working in our provincial and national parks was the importance of healthy ecosystems for maintaining these natural and wild spaces.
+Currently, these spaces are being threatened by climate change, invasive species, and biodiversity loss; but there is a lot we can do as individuals to help nature thrive.

-And so, I shifted my career into horticulture.
-I studied through the University of Guelph, read every book, and watched every tutorial I could about ecological gardening.
+Because of this, I decided to shift my career into horticulture to bring more nature into our own backyards.
+I studied horticulture courses through the University of Guelph, endlessly read books, watched tutorials, and participated in workshops about ecological gardening.
 I learned about plant biology, soil health, wildlife gardening, native plants, organic land care, naturalistic design, urban tree care, and landscape restoration.

-While studying, I worked in traditional garden centres and interacted with a lot of people who didn’t understand the idea, or importance of ecological gardening.
+While studying, I worked in traditional garden centres and interacted with a lot of people who didn’t yet understand the idea or importance of ecological gardening.
 I saw the need to share more about what I had learned with our community.

-From there, Tilia Gardening became what it is today.
+From there, Tilia Gardening grew to became what it is today.
 I chose the name "Tilia" after one of my favourite native trees, Tilia americana, the basswood/linden tree.

 Thanks for visiting and happy gardening!